 During discovery, change management professionals tend to focus on the people and their experiences within the organization.
-At a high level, our work includes interviews and analysis to understand the current stakeholder landscape, learn how past changes worked (and more importantly, what didn’t work), capture employees’ sentiment about the proposed changes, and assess their capacity to learn new things and work differently in the future.
+At a high level, their work includes interviews and analysis to understand the current stakeholder landscape, learn how past changes worked (and more importantly, what didn’t work), capture employees’ sentiment about the proposed changes, and assess their capacity to learn new things and work differently in the future.

-Our goal is to make sure we have a clear picture of how the company’s operating environment, people and culture intersect with the specific planned changes (and vice versa).
+Their goal is to make sure we have a clear picture of how the company’s operating environment, people and culture intersect with the specific planned changes (and vice versa).
 So as we plan implementation, we set ourselves up for increased adoption and buy-in.

 Specifically, in our example situation, we would focus on engaging key stakeholders to learn about the past implementation of the RPA bot.
 What did people feel went well and what didn’t work for them?
 Were they prepared for the impact on their daily work?